What Happens When A Car Accident Occurs Due To A Driver’s Medical Condition?

 Table of Contents

-When a Medical Condition Causes Car Accident
+When A Medical Condition Causes A Car Accident

-What Happens When a Car Accident Occurs Due to a Driver's Medical ConditionInstead of honestly admitting their wrongdoing, most individuals will usually choose to lie and state the accident was caused due to a medical condition to avoid blame.
-While there are some cases where an individual does have a severe medical condition that has the potential to affect their driving ability, choose to ignore this, and get behind the wheel regardless.
+Rather than accepting responsibility, some individuals may claim the accident was caused by a medical condition to avoid blame.
+However, there are some cases where an individual does have a severe medical condition that has the potential to affect their driving ability, chooses to ignore this, and gets behind the wheel regardless.
 When you are injured due to an accident like this, it is crucial to know whether you can sue someone with a medical condition.

-What if the person is lying, how can it be proven?
-What if they are telling the truth about their health?
-Will this prevent you from being compensated for your medical bills or other damage costs?
-Chronic medical conditions have the potential to be diminished or altered when driving a vehicle, as it is a task that is cognitively complex with many functions.
-Numerous studies have focused on a medical condition’s role in causing accidents involving motor vehicles.
-Many of these studies have explicitly focused on specific subgroups of the population, including the elderly, while others focus on specific conditions like diabetes.
+Chronic medical conditions can have a detrimental impact on driving, as it is a task that requires complex cognitive functions.
+Numerous studies have focused on the role of a medical condition in causing accidents involving motor vehicles.
+Many of these studies have explicitly focused on specific subgroups of the population, such as the elderly, while others have focused on specific conditions, like diabetes.

 In California, the law allows for what is referred to as the medical emergency defense, also known as the sudden emergency defense.
 This law is only applicable if the individual has an unforeseen and legitimate medical condition, and all of the following terms have been met: